DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 {{% /notice %}}

-Now run the following two commands from the *IdentityServer* directory to create the migrations:
+Now run the following two commands from the *src/IdentityServer* directory to create the migrations:

 ```console
 dotnet ef migrations add InitialIdentityServerPersistedGrantDbMigration -c PersistedGrantDbContext -o Data/Migrations/IdentityServer/PersistedGrantDb
 dotnet ef migrations add InitialIdentityServerConfigurationDbMigration -c ConfigurationDbContext -o Data/Migrations/IdentityServer/ConfigurationDb
 ```

-You should now see a *Data/Migrations/IdentityServer* folder in your project containing the code for your newly created migrations.
+You should now see a *src/IdentityServer/Data/Migrations/IdentityServer* directory in your project containing the code for your newly created migrations.

 ### Initializing the Database
 Now that you have the migrations, you can write code to create the database from